xoofx/xoofx.github.io/resume.md

 Part of a large project (120+ people) aiming at redesigning several key components around the Profit&Loss application, I was directly involved in:
 - Designing the migration from a legacy C++ application to a new Java J2EE infrastructure, working with an external J2EE Business solution called JRisk.
 - Technical follow up and mentoring with the team to ensure that implementation details and problems are retro-feedback to the global design of the migration
-- Coordination with other architects and teams, participating to technical commitees
+- Coordination with other architects and teams, participating to technical committees

 ### Senior Software Developer for the integration of CFD products
 - October 2002 - March 2003 (6 months)